Measuring Light, Color, Spectrum and Personalized Light Exposure Using Wearable Light Sensors

 Light has a profound impact on us, by enabling us to see and synchronizing our circadian physiology to the external light-dark cycle.
 To understand the exact effects of light in the real world, however, requires ways to measure or estimate light dose.
 This multi-speaker webinar will explore cutting-edge research on measuring light exposure in a personalized fashion in the field.

 The webinar will consist of four research-based talks from an international team of speakers working on advancing ways that light exposure can be measured in people:

-"Measuring variation in exposure to natural and artificial light across seasons and latitudes" presented by John Maule
+"Measuring geographical and seasonal variation in colour and light exposure" presented by John Maule